This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Here are some numbers from my research:

-This is from the CCI “Other Ways To Give” page detailing what specific donation amounts covers.
-The $50K “Sponsor A Team” donation level covers the entire cost of a service dog team.
+This is from the CCI “Other Ways To Give” page detailing what specific donation amounts cover.
+The $50K “Sponsor A-Team” donation level covers the entire cost of a service dog team.

 $50,000 – This Team Sponsor level fully covers a graduate team cost, from breeding, training, and graduation to follow-up services